mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > This is the true body, and therefore is observing the body as impure, which transcends pure and impure.

 Here it says “transcends pure and impure.”
-But literally Dogen Zenji [says something] more vivid.
+But literally Dōgen Zenji [says something] more vivid.
 He says, let me say:

 > This is the true body, and therefore is observing the body as impure, *which is vividly hopping along*.

 Literally he says “hopping long”, or “jumping along”, or “vividly living.”
-Here (in the Nishiyama translation) it says “transcends pure and impure” – this is okay, I understand it, but literally Dogen Zenji says [something] more alive.
+Here (in the Nishiyama translation) it says “transcends pure and impure” – this is okay, I understand it, but literally Dōgen Zenji says [something] more alive.
 The observation of the body as impure is just like something leaping along, vividly, constantly.
 It means you cannot pin it down, because it is leaping.
 Working constantly: your body is leaping, jumping along, living vividly, constantly.

 So that’s why you don’t know.
 Even though you pick up breathing, you don’t know what the breathing is.
 Every moment breathing is different.
 Every day of *sesshin* is different.
 You always expect, “In *this* sesshin, I would like to have a *good* sesshin.”
 Of course!
 But if you’re jumping into [it], sesshin is not [your] idea, sesshin is something alive.
 Because *you* do it, [and] your human body is something alive.
 So [...] finally the sesshin is going in a completely different way from what you have expected.